Glittersdisc/Glittersdisc/README.md

  other names you can call me ?

-. glitter ,Toby, aero, puppet or frown :]
+. glitter ,Toby,Aero , puppet or frown :]

 ---